jamesquinlan/dsc-techstack/topics/git.md

 16. Use the `git fetch` command to fetch changes from the remote repository without merging them into your local repository.

-17. Use the `git stash` command to temporarily save changes that are not ready to be committed.
+17. Use the `git stash` command to save changes that are not ready to be committed temporarily.

 18. Use the `git cherry-pick` command to apply a specific commit from one branch to another.